emilyJLin95/linode-workshop/README.md

 This couldn't be easier.

-:computer: We need to install git and GNU Screen - you should know what git does.
+:computer: We need to install git and GNU Screen.
+You should know what git does.
 Screen allows us to have persistent terminal sessions.
 You call this so your server doesn't depend on your SSH session (like it dies when you close terminal).

 ```bash
 apt install git
 sudo apt-get install screen
 ```
-:computer: Then we clone the repo
+:computer: Then we clone the repo (this repo is an example app from our good friends at [Socket.IO!](https://github.com/socketio/socket.io/tree/master/examples/chat))

 ```bash
 git clone https://github.com/tburnam/cs52WorkshopSocketExample.git